ivychen/diff-em-all/docs/design.md

 ### Benchmark performance with other diff libraries
 Benchmark performance with other diff libraries such as LibXDiff in C.

+### C++20 Concepts
+The current Myer's diff algorithm assumes the data type is comparable.
+We can add C++20 concepts to enforce that the template data type must be a type that is comparable (eg. using the `==` and `!=` operators).
+This allows us to enforce a compile-time check to ensure that the data type is one our algorithm can run over rather than discover an error at runtime.

 ## References
 - [diff-match-patch library](https://github.com/google/diff-match-patch)